99x/pdf2-s3/README.md

 # Description

-This library will download a pdf from a given url and uploads it to a given s3 bucket.
+This library will download a pdf from a given url and upload it to a given s3 bucket.

 ## How to install
 Clone or download the repo.